Career Opportunities with Gemini Observatory

 - Ability to work both independently as well as part of a team.

 - Ability to research problems & present solutions to the team.

 - Ability to follow written and verbal instructions.

 - Ability to learn quickly and adapt to changes.

 - Location: Gemini South - La Serena, Chile

 - Job Code: OPS102P

-Gemini Observatory has an immediate opening for a tenure-track astronomer position at Gemini South in La Serena, Chile.
+Gemini Observatory has an immediate opening for a Tenure-Track Astronomer position at Gemini South in La Serena, Chile.
+Appointment is expected at the rank of Assistant or Associate Astronomer.
+More senior applicants will also be considered.
 This position requires a solid commitment to Gemini’s mission to advance knowledge of the Universe by providing the Gemini community with forefront access to the entire sky and requires strong scientific leadership abilities.

 The tenure-track astronomer is expected to maintain a strong scientific program with excellent productivity.
 The tenure-track astronomer is additionally expected to provide scientific leadership to Gemini South science staff.
 Forty percent (40%) of the tenure-track astronomer’s time is available for astronomical research.
 The position includes access to the generous research budget shared by all research staff, as well as access to observing time on both Gemini telescopes.